-LATINNO seeks to emphasize that democracy in Latin America encompasses more than elections: that new forms of participation go well beyond protests and demonstrations.
-It assumes that democratic innovations are new mediations between state and civil society, along with more traditional mediations like parliaments and political parties.
+LATINNO seeks to emphasize that democracy in Latin America encompasses more than elections and that new forms of participation go well beyond protests and demonstrations.
+It assumes that democratic innovations are new mediations between state and civil society, along with more traditional institutions like parliaments and political parties.
 LATINNO considers that the growing volume and scope of innovations are changing the political landscape in Latin America and transforming representative democracy from within.

 LATINNO adopts a broad definition of democratic innovation and comprises various forms of political experimentation, provided that they involve citizen participation, and may have a potential impact on the public policy cycle.
 Cases are coded for three sets of variables concerning their context, institutional design, and impact.